Ferries: Maine's Casco Bay Line

 By Lill Hawkins

-sight in summer.
 However, you can't see them by car.
-You have to take a ferry
+You have to take a ferry on the

-lobster boats, lighthouses and wildflowers in front of summer cottages and
+boats, lighthouses and wildflowers in front of summer cottages and fishing piers.

 To the islanders, the ferries are a lifeline, carrying kids to school on the